 For a city with over 30 different kinds of public transportation tickets, having a single discount card for tourists was always going to be too simple.
 Berlin thus has two major official tourist discount passes: the Berlin Welcome Card and the Berlin City Tour Card.
 These two tourist discount passes are very similar and similarly priced but the slightly more expensive Berlin Welcome Card generally gives the best value.

-Both standard Berlin discount cards include unlimited use of public transportation and give discount to various sights, restaurants, tours, and entertainment.
+Both standard Berlin discount cards include unlimited use of public transportation and give discounts to various sights, restaurants, tours, and entertainment.
 Both cards are available with validities of 48 hours, 72 hours, or four to six days.
-(Note that the four to six days cards expire midnight on the final day, irrespective of what hour it was originally validated.)
+(Note that the four to six days cards expire at midnight on the final day, irrespective of what hour it was originally validated.)

 Families Save with the Discount Cards in Berlin

 In contrast to previous policy, families may now save with both the AB and ABC zone cards.
-Up to three children age 6 to 14 may travel for free with an adult using a Berlin Welcome Card.
+Up to three children aged 6 to 14 may travel for free with an adult using a Berlin Welcome Card.
 Discounts are also applied for these children at many sights.

 Children under six (as well as one dog per cardholder) travel for free with any adult tickets on Berlin public transportation.